wp-plugins/eg-delicious-sync/readme.txt

 1. When you click on the **Update changes** button, the plugin proceed with all links when the action, and categories fields are not empty
 1. The session is terminated, when you synchronize all links, or when you press the **Stop synchronization** button.

+= Widget =

+**EG-Delicious Blogroll widget**
+This widget allows you to display your blogroll, but it gives you more options than the standard widget.

+* You can display the blogroll, in 1, 2 or 3 colomns,
+* The option **Minimum number of links** is the limit under which the widget uses only one columns.
+* You can choose the categories you want to display
+* If you check **Group links by category**, the widget will display one "block" per category, each block starting by the name of category,
+* if you have a page or a post, displaying all your links, you can specify its ID in the field **Page/Post ID to see all links**.
+The widget will display an additional link named *All bookmarks*, linked to the specified page or post.
+* With the last fields, you can choose the page where you want to display your bookmarks: onyl homepage, a specific categories, or a specific language ...

 == Frequently Asked Questions ==

 = The plugin backups of Delicious links into the WordPress links database.
 To have a true synchronization, can we update the Delicious database with the WordPress links? =